depenguin-me/depenguin-run/README.md

 # depenguin.me mfsbsd-script
-depenguin.me installer script for mfsBSD image to install FreeBSD 14.2 (with zfs-on-root) using qemu
+depenguin.me installer script for mfsBSD image to install FreeBSD 15.0 (traditional install not pkgbase, with zfs-on-root) using qemu

 https://depenguin.me

-## Install FreeBSD-14.2 on a dedicated server from a Linux rescue environment
+## Install FreeBSD-15.0 traditional install on a dedicated server from a Linux rescue environment

 ### 1. Boot into rescue console

 You must be logged in as root.
 Prepare file path or URL of SSH public key.

 ### 2. Download and run installer script
-Boot your server into rescue mode, then download and run the custom [mfsBSD-based installer](https://github.com/depenguin-me/depenguin-builder) for FreeBSD-14.2, with root-on-ZFS.
+Boot your server into rescue mode, then download and run the custom [mfsBSD-based installer](https://github.com/depenguin-me/depenguin-builder) for FreeBSD-15.0, traditional install (non-pkgbase) with root-on-ZFS.

     wget https://depenguin.me/run.sh && chmod +x run.sh && \
-      ./run.sh [ -d ] [ -r ram ] [ -m <url of own mfsbsd image> ] authorized_keys ...
+      ./run.sh [ -d ] [ -f ] [ -r ram ] [ -m <url of own mfsbsd image> ] authorized_keys ...

 The "-d" parameter will send the qemu process to the background.

+The "-f" parameter will disable QEMU KVM acceleration for hosts where this is a problem, such as Hetzner EX44.

 The "-r" parameter allows setting qemu memory for low memory systems, default is `8G` for `8GiB`.